jcmellado/js-lzma/docs/pwlzma.md

 for parallel lzma.
 The format is dead simple and can be explained in a few paragraphs.

-bytes [0-6]: static header `PLZMA1` for mime type check bytes [6-10]: number of blocks in big-endian order bytes [10-10+4*blocks]: block sizes in big-endian order
+- bytes [0-6]: static header `PLZMA1` for mime type check
+- bytes [6-10]: number of blocks in big-endian order
+- bytes [10-10+4*blocks]: block sizes in big-endian order

 After `10+4*blocks` are the data blocks.
 All blocks can be decoded like regular lzma files.
 The results are simply concatenated to form the final result.

-## Creating custom archives
+## Creating custom archives ##

-I included a simple perl script to create such archives.
+I included a [simple perl script][1] to create such archives.
 The options are very limited and it might not be the platform most people feel comfortable with (you should be fine on linux though!).
 If you have the need for this feature I hope you can port this over to your favourite programming language.
 In the long run it would be best to figure out how to do this with native lzma streams!

 ```bash
 $ perl plzma.pl test.dat 1>/dev/null
 ```

+[1]: ../scripts/plzma.pl

-## Usage
+## Usage ##

 Here's a complete example with an ajax loaded url: